PatrickF1/fzf.fish/README.md

 ### Using custom key bindings

-Each function is assigned mnemonic key bindings by default (see screencasts above) in [conf.d/fzf.fish][].
+Each function is assigned mnemonic key bindings by default (see [Features](#Features)).
 However, if you would like to customize them, you can prevent the default key bindings from executing by setting `fzf_fish_custom_keybindings` as a [universal variable][].
 You can do this by running

 ```fish
 set --universal fzf_fish_custom_keybindings
 ```

-Do not try to set `fzf_fish_custom_keybindings` in your `config.fish` because `conf.d/fzf.fish` is sourced first on shell startup and so will not see it.
-Once it is set, you can set up your own key bindings.
+and then setting your own keybindings.
+Do not try to set `fzf_fish_custom_keybindings` in your `config.fish` because the key binding configuration is sourced first on shell startup and so will not see it.

 ### Fzf default options